 These five strategies compound.
 A definitive guide built on original data, properly structured, with a clean entity foundation, kept current.
 That's not five things working independently.
 That's one piece of content doing all the right things at once.

-Start with whichever of these represents the biggest gap in your current content program.
+Start with whichever of these represents the biggest gap in the current content program.
 Then build from there.